Conorgrant45/Stochastic-Control-Dynamic-Asset-Allocation/README.md

 Figure 5 & 6 dgm_linear_pde.py - Solves the linear PDE for a constant control using DGM (Exercise 3.1).
 Figure 7 & 8 policy_iteration_main.py - Runs the full Policy Iteration Algorithm (PIA) and outputs convergence plots (Exercise 4.1).

-How to RunClone the repository: git clone https://github.com/Conorgrant45/Stochastic-Control-Dynamic-Asset-Allocation.git
+Clone the repository: git clone https://github.com/Conorgrant45/Stochastic-Control-Dynamic-Asset-Allocation.git

 #### Execute: Modular code that uses LQR.py with the main mechanics and report_file.ipynb for each phase of the report

 Note: Some of the plots take several minutes to reproduce, mainly figure 2 of varying monte carlo samples

 ## Implementation Details
 Riccati Solver: Uses scipy.integrate.solve_ivp with the RK45 method for high-precision benchmarks.
 Discretization: SDE trajectories are generated using an Implicit Euler-Maruyama scheme for superior numerical stability.
 Neural Networks: Implementation utilizes torch.autograd for exact spatial and temporal derivatives in the PDE residual.